A Generalization of Hierarchical Exchangeability on Trees to Directed Acyclic Graphs: Proof of the Main Result

 Let us say that a $G$-automorphism $\tau$ is \textbf{separated} if for all $v \in G$, there exists a permutation $\tau_v$ on $\N$ such that $\tau(\bb)(v)=\tau_v(\bb(v))$ for all $\bb \in \N^G$.
 The term comes from the fact that an array is separately exchangeable if and only if its distribution is invariant under the action of every separated $G$-automorphism.
 Note that every DAG-exchangeable array collection, including our $\X$, is automatically separately exchangeable.
 Therefore, for each (not necessarily closed) subset $H \subseteq G$ and multi-index $\aa \in \N^H$, we may define $\FF_\aa^{\sep}$ to be the $\sigma$-field of all events which are invariant under the actions of all separated $\aa$-fixing $G$-automorphisms.

 It is important to remember that the domain $H\subset G$ of $\aa \in \N^H$ here is not necessarily closed.
 We will use the letter $H$ below to denote such a general subset of $G$, while continuing our convention that $C$ and $D$ denote closed subsets.
+Since a Borel set $B$ on the right-hand side above has less $G$-automorphisms it has to be invariant with respect to, compared to the definition of $\FF_\aa$ in \eqref{def:F_alpha}, it follows that $\FF_\aa\subset \mathcal{F}_\aa^\sep$.